4. Phone numbers are only used after the emergency since EMT's and doctors are too busy to call.

 While laser engraving sounds better because it leaves a dark mark, most laser engraving wears off in as little as 6 months depending on the use.
 The dirty secret is that most lasers used by medical ID companies are cheaper and will not cut into the metal.
 They only leave a very superficial scorch mark that's virtually no better than a layer of paint.

-Engraving with 304 stainless steel plates lasts up to 5 years.
+Engraving with 304 stainless steel plates lasts over 6 years.

 Most medical ID companies use 316 stainless steel plates which are much softer than 304.
 Our plates provide a harder surface that will not wear as quickly, giving you a longer lasting engraving.